tomhiskey/tom-personal-site-jekyll/portfolio/index.md

 * Support and grow a diverse design team, helping set up rituals, tools, practices and an equitable working environment.

-* Support product leads and helping drive product impact by bringing a design perspective, building connections across teams and helping develop ways of working.
+* Collaborate with cross-functional product leads and drive product impact by bringing a design perspective, building connections across teams and develop ways of working.

 <div class="feature-block" markdown="1">